Early Childhood Teacher

 Description

-• On-site at an Alpha campus in Phoenix, AZ; Oklahoma City, OK; Tulsa, OK; Nashville, TN; Austin, TX; Fort Worth, TX; Houston, TX; or Park City (Salt Lake City), UT (relocation support available)
+• On-site position at an Alpha campus in Phoenix, AZ; Oklahoma City, OK; Tulsa, OK; Nashville, TN; Austin, TX; Fort Worth, TX; Houston, TX; or Park City (Salt Lake City), UT (relocation assistance available)

-You are not here to teach.
-You are here to motivate.
+You are not a teacher.
+You are a motivator.

-The most caring action you can take for a six-year-old who reached 99% of their goal is to refuse to accept it as finished.
-If that expectation troubles you, this is not your role.
-If it energizes you because maintaining high standards is how you demonstrate belief in a kindergartener's potential, continue reading.
+The most caring thing you can do for a six-year-old who achieved 99% of their goal is to refuse to call it complete.
+If that expectation makes you uneasy, this role is not for you.
+If it energizes you because maintaining high standards is how you demonstrate belief in a kindergartener's potential, read on.

-At Alpha, students in grades K-2 complete academic learning through AI-powered applications in two hours daily.
-No lectures.
+At Alpha, K-3 students complete academic work through AI-powered applications in two hours daily.
+As a Guide, you lead one cohort band—either K-1 (Kindergarten–1st) or 2-3 (2nd–3rd)—and adjust your approach, pacing, and workshop content to fit that band.
+No traditional lectures.
 No worksheets.
-Half of your day is spent facilitating one-hour life-skills workshops covering public speaking, focus, and feedback processes.
-These workshops serve as frameworks, not rigid scripts — the most effective guides customize them for their group and create new ones when gaps appear.
-The remaining half involves sitting with students individually or in small groups, analyzing Coachbot data, and coaching each child toward 100% completion of their weekly app targets.
-With five- and six-year-olds, energy and play are not supplementary; they are the mechanisms through which you sustain attention long enough to teach anything.
-Warmth earns you the authority to challenge.
-Challenge demonstrates your confidence in their capacity.
+Half your day is spent facilitating one-hour life-skills workshops covering public speaking, focus, and feedback skills.
+These workshops serve as frameworks, not rigid scripts—the most effective Guides customize them for their cohort and create new ones when gaps emerge.
+The remaining time, you work with students individually or in small groups, analyze Coachbot data, and coach each child toward 100% completion of their weekly app targets.
+With five- and six-year-olds, energy and play are not supplementary; they are essential tools for maintaining attention long enough to teach effectively.
+Warmth builds the trust that gives you permission to challenge.
+Challenge demonstrates your confidence in their ability to succeed.

-A successful quarter means every student completes their weekly app goals, passes the Test2Pass for every life-skills workshop, and 90%+ report that they love you.
-Falling short on any of these three metrics means the job was not done.
-In your first year you internalize the system; as you demonstrate your ability to maintain standards, the opportunity opens to become a Lead Guide, where you mentor newer team members while continuing direct work with students.
+A successful quarter means every student completes their weekly app goals, passes the Test2Pass for every life-skills workshop, and 90%+ report they love you.
+Falling short on any of these three metrics means the job is incomplete.
+In your first year you'll master the operating model; as you demonstrate your ability to maintain standards, advancement to Lead Guide becomes available, where you mentor new hires while continuing direct work with students.

-If you prefer traditional instruction, expect ready-made curriculum, or view warmth and rigor as incompatible, this role is not suitable.
-If you've been an early-elementary teacher who excelled at circle time, a camp counselor for young children, a youth sports coach, a children's theater performer, or anyone capable of commanding a room of kindergarteners through voice, play, and pure energy, the final step before receiving an offer is a shadow day on campus coaching actual Alpha students.
-If that prospect is what excites you most, apply today.
+If you prefer traditional teaching methods, expect a fully developed curriculum, or see warmth and rigor as conflicting, this position isn't right for you.
+If you've excelled as an early-elementary teacher who loved circle time, a camp counselor for young children, a youth sports coach, a children's theater performer, or anyone who can command a room of kindergarteners through voice, play, and pure energy, the final step before an offer is a shadow day on campus coaching actual Alpha students.
+If that's what excites you most, submit your application today.

 What you will be doing

-• Facilitating one-hour life-skills workshops for groups of 10-15 K-2 students covering public speaking, focus, feedback, and other foundational competencies
+• Facilitating one-hour life-skills workshops for cohorts of 10-15 K-3 students covering public speaking, focus, feedback, and other enduring skills

-• Conducting daily individual and small-group coaching sessions that maintain students' progress toward weekly app goals, leveraging Coachbot analytics, Alpha's incentive structures (school currency, leaderboards), and the rapport you've established with each child
+• Conducting daily individual and small-group coaching sessions that keep students on track for weekly app targets, leveraging Coachbot analytics, Alpha's reward systems (school currency, leaderboards), and the personal connection you've established with each child

-• Delivering the Test2Pass (Alpha's mastery-based assessment) for each life skill, and providing coaching to students who do not pass until mastery is achieved
+• Delivering the Test2Pass (Alpha's mastery-based assessment) for each life skill, and working with students who don't pass until mastery is achieved

-• Engaging kindergarteners through songs, stories, movement, and play, while maintaining real, measurable expectations for first and second graders
+• Engaging kindergarteners at their developmental level with songs, stories, movement, and playfulness, while maintaining real, quantifiable expectations for second and third graders

-• Serving as the warm adult children are excited to see at arrival AND the adult who will not permit them to underperform
+• Serving as the warm adult children are excited to see at drop-off AND the adult who won't allow them to settle for less than their best

 What you will NOT be doing

-• Delivering whiteboard lectures; academic content is delivered through the apps, not through you
+• Delivering lectures from the front of the room; academic content is delivered through the apps, not by you

 • Creating curriculum from the ground up; Alpha supplies the framework and you execute it

-• Passively monitoring children at computers; motivation in this role is active, individualized, and persistent
+• Passively monitoring kids at computers; motivation in this role is hands-on, personalized, and continuous

-• Adjusting a weekly goal downward so a child can meet it; if a student falls behind, the solution is the student, not the standard
+• Reducing a weekly target so a child can reach it; when a student falls behind, the solution is supporting the student, not adjusting the goal

-• Grading assignments, administering standardized test preparation, or handling parent communication; Campus Leads manage parent-facing responsibilities, and the rest does not exist here
+• Grading homework, conducting standardized test preparation, or handling parent communications; Campus Leads manage parent-facing responsibilities, and the rest don't exist in this model

 Key responsibilities

-Ensure every student in your K-2 cohort completes their weekly learning goals, achieves mastery in each life skill, and finishes the year reporting they loved you.
+Ensure every student in your K-3 cohort completes their weekly learning targets, achieves mastery in each life skill, and finishes the year reporting they loved you.

 Candidate requirements

-• Willing to work on-site at an Alpha campus in Phoenix, AZ; Oklahoma City, OK; Tulsa, OK; Nashville, TN; Austin, TX; Fort Worth, TX; Houston, TX; or Park City (Salt Lake City), UT (relocation support available)
+• Willing to work on-site at an Alpha campus in Phoenix, AZ; Oklahoma City, OK; Tulsa, OK; Nashville, TN; Austin, TX; Fort Worth, TX; Houston, TX; or Park City (Salt Lake City), UT (relocation assistance provided)

-• Minimum 3 years of direct experience working with children ages 4 to 8 (early-elementary instruction, coaching, tutoring, camp counseling, or youth program leadership)
+• At least 3 years of direct experience working with children ages 4 to 9 (early-elementary teaching, coaching, tutoring, camp counseling, or youth program leadership)

-• A concrete example you can articulate of motivating a young child toward a challenging goal: the goal itself, your actions, and the result
+• A concrete example you can articulate of motivating a young child toward a challenging goal: the objective, your actions, and the result

 • Able to participate in a paid training program at our Austin, TX campus

-• Willingness to allow AI to deliver instructional content while you concentrate on motivation and life-skills coaching
+• Willingness to allow AI to manage instructional content while you concentrate on motivation and life-skills coaching

-• Legally authorized to work in the US without requiring visa sponsorship
+• Legally authorized to work in the US without visa sponsorship

 Nice to have